jiaqiiiiii/commodities/data/pretrained_word2vec_vectors/README.md

 These vectors were trained on the same HMD and LwM data with the following hyperparameters: skip-gram architecture, 5 epochs, 200 dimensions, context window of 3, minimum word count of 1.
 Decade-specific vector spaces were aligned using Orthogonal Procrustes (Schönemann, 1966).

 We do not redistribute these vectors.
 Please download these vectors from Zenodo: https://zenodo.org/records/7181682.

+## Check the shared vocabulary

+After downloading the vectors from Zenodo, you can run shared_vocab.py to see the shared vocabulary of these vectors, which will give you shared_vocab_output.txt as result.